Skip Navigation

 Zyn nicotine pouches are smokeless, tobacco-free products designed to be placed between the upper lip and the gum, where they can deliver nicotine through the lining of the mouth.
 While the products do not contain tobacco leaves, they are made of nicotine mixed with other ingredients to create a discreet and smokeless way to absorb nicotine into the bloodstream.

-Zyn pouches have surged in popularity among teens and young adults in recent years, raising growing concerns about addiction risks and the way these products are marketed.
+The popularity of Zyn pouches has surged in recent years among teens and young adults, raising growing concerns about addiction risks and the way these products are marketed.

 According to her lawsuit, Friedman began using Zyn nicotine pouches when she was only 17 years old, claiming that she is now addicted to nicotine and has suffered personal injuries as a direct result of her use, including continued use of the pouches themselves.